Drownedgod85/CV/README.md

 # Rafael M. Mateo Lee - Personal CV website

 The website contains my CV, a list of my programming experience.
-The website is written in HTML with CSS / CSS styling, and some JavaScript is used to generate a pop-up when a button is activated (Programming page).
+The website is written in HTML with CSS / SCSS styling, and some JavaScript is used to generate a pop-up when a button is activated (Programming page).

 ## Website Files: